 The daughter of a couple tragically killed in their Co Donegal home has pleaded with people with mental health problems to get professional help.

-Maureen Cuddihy made her plea at the funerals of her parents Jimmy and Kathleen at the Church of the Sacred Heart in Carndonagh yesterday.
+Maureen Cuddihy made her plea at the funerals of her beloved parents Jimmy and Kathleen at the Church of the Sacred Heart in Carndonagh today.

 The popular pensioners were found dead at their home in Churchtown on Thursday morning last.

-Their youngest son Julian, 42, has been charged with their murders and Judge Kevin Kilrane has ordered a psychiatric report to be carried out.
+Their youngest son Julian (aged 42) has been charged with their murders and Judge Kevin Kilrane has ordered a psychiatric report to be carried out on the accused.

 Heartbroken Maureen appealed to people suffering from depression or any form of mental health issues to speak out.

-“Don’t wait.
-Speak now and get help before you do something that will cause such great pain to your family,” she said.
+"Don't wait.
+Speak now and get help before you do something that will cause such great pain to your family.”

 She described her parents as loving, kind and beautiful people.

-“When they worked together on a project, they were like a force of nature.
+“When they worked together on a project they were like a force of nature,” she said.

-“As both captain and presidents of the golf club, they strived to make it the best club it could be.
+“As both captain and presidents of the gold club they strived to make it the best club it could be.

-“Over the last five days, we’ve come to realise how popular and much-loved our parents were and just how many people they actually helped.
+“Over the last five days we've come to realize how popular and much-loved our parents were and just how many people they actually helped.

-“Mum must have had half of Inishowen in the back of the ambulance and Dad has taught so many people maths over the years and given them grinds.
+“Mum must have had half of Inishowen in the back of the ambulance and Dad has thought so many people maths over the years and given them grinds.